 In our first co-written blog post, we’re sharing resources that could support rural educators to attain the Internet access they need to open the doors for digital learning.

 WHY HIGH-SPEED CONNECTION MATTERS

 In today’s classrooms, basic Internet access is not enough.
-Digital learning usage grows each year, requiring students to have reliable, fast connections in order to prepare sufficiently for future challenges like college and the job market.
-Having high-speed access in school networks is now a necessity in every child’s education.
+Over 94% of schools use digital learning in over half of their classrooms, requiring students to have reliable, fast connections in order to prepare sufficiently for future challenges like college and the job market.

-If you are thinking about how to improve your district’s connectivity but are unsure about where to begin, here are three questions to help start the conversation.
+If you are thinking about how to improve your district’s connectivity but are unsure about where to begin, here are three questions to help start (or, re-start) the conversation.